foodcoopshop/foodcoopshop.github.io/en/tips-and-tricks.md

 ### Create annual overview of ordered products

-Under * ordered products * there is the possibility to * group product *.
+Under *ordered products* there is the possibility to *group product*.
 This gives you a nice, sortable, overview of which products were ordered in a certain period of time.

-* The feature is equally interesting for members, manufacturers and the Foodcoop and has been available since v2.0.
+* The feature is equally interesting for members, manufacturers and the Foodcoop itself.